pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 Having a small, multidisciplinary team meant we could quickly build the site itself, but it also resulted in our nearly getting snowed under as we progressed through the various internal gatekeepers.

 My sense was that most of our compliance activities were based on inertia rather than utility, and I didn’t believe it was widely understood how much was being asked of us.
-So after the launch I put some numbers together (ie, data) to at least partially answer the question: “Why is it so hard to make a website for the government?”
+So after the launch I put some numbers together to at least partially answer the question: “Why is it so hard to make a website for the government?”

 So!
 With no further ado, this is a numbers-centric look at what it took to launch our “Labs” site inside a large federal department.

-## Adding it up
+## Summing up

 To recap, we launched a user engagement site for the teams working on the next iteration of the department’s user portal.
 The site hosts [a public listing of prototypes](https://alpha.service.canada.ca/projects) — ‘sneak previews’ of new services being worked on.
 You can also [sign up to be a ‘user research participant’](https://alpha.service.canada.ca/signup) and give feedback on early versions of new services.